lakshitadodeja/Machine_Learning_Team_7/index.md

 ### Results and Discussion
-All approaches will be objectively compared through metrics such as accuracy, F1 score, precision, and recall.

-We will also qualitatively compare approaches using transcripts of court proceeding (Trial of Johnny Depp vs Amber Heard).
-The output of each argument will described  "effective," "adequate," or "ineffective” classification goal of our project.

 <!--- ### Midterm Report Checkpoint --->

 **1. Supervised learning: Results and Discussion**

-As discussed above, Single task learning (STL) and multitask learning (MTL) were implemented for supervised learning.
-In the multi-class classification for the three class arguments – Effective, Adequate and Ineffective, we compared precision, recall and f1 scores for STL and MTL models over balanced and imbalanced data sets.

-For single task learning, we appeneded the discourse type with the discourse text and tried to predict the effectiveness.
-Whereas for the multi task learning we tried to predict the discourse type as well as discourse text during our training process.
 One of the issues with our dataset was that it was imbalanced.
 There were far more data points for "Adequate" class than the other two.
-We used *WeightedSampler* in Pytorch in our data loader which samples the training data based on their frequency.
-We have presented results for STL and MTL with balanced and imbalanced datasets
+We used the *WeightedSampler* in Pytorch in our data loader which samples the training data based on their frequency.
+We have presented results for STL and MTL with balanced and imbalanced datasets.
+Since we were using Google Colab for our training we could not load the full BERT model due to memoery issues.
+Therefore we used Distil BERT which removed the redundant parameters from BERT and still gives comparable performance.

+As discussed above, Single task learning (STL) and multitask learning (MTL) were implemented using both BERT and DeBERTa embeddings.
+We also developed a Bidirectional GRU model for Single Task Learning on Imbalanced Dataset.
+In the multi-class classification for the three class arguments – Effective, Adequate and Ineffective, we compared precision, recall and f1 scores for STL and MTL models over balanced and imbalanced data sets.

 As expected, STL achives higher accuracy than MTL, and accuracy for models trainined imbalanced data has higher accuracy than a model trained on balanced data.
+Moreover DeBERTa embeddings gave a better performance over the BERT embeddings and BiGRU had the worst performance.
 (Summary is shown in table 1 below).

 <!---
 overall performance improvement is achieved in the imbalanced data for both MTL and STL models compared to the results obtained with the balanced data set.(Summary is shown in table 2 below).